VIDA-NYU/ache/docs/data-formats.rst

 * ``target``, for pages classified as on-topic by the page classifier
 * ``negative``, for pages classified as off-topic by the page classifier

-Currently, these two types use the same schema, which has the following fields:
+These two types use the same schema, which has the following fields:

 * ``domain`` - domain of the url
 * ``topPrivateDomain`` -  top private domain of the url